qrti/tosh/README.md

 - - -

-**preperation**
+**preparation**
-- for proper configured LCD and touch visit
+- for proper configured LCD and Touch
   [LCD and Touch Config](#lcd-and-touch-config)
 - optionally
   [Install cmus](#install-cmus)

 **installation**

-- download repository from github
+- download repository from GitHub
 - unzip and copy to Raspberry Pi
   for example to: ~/tosh
 - compile with